Virginia HOA Laws

 In Virginia, an HOA is regulated by the Virginia Property Owners Association Act found at Title 55.1 Chapter 18 of the Virginia Code.
 This Act applies to all common interest communities (condominiums, cooperatives, and other planned communities) created in Virginia.

 Otherwise, governing documents regulate an HOA.
-Although every HOA is different, the governing documents typically include: Articles of Incorporation, Bylaws, Declaration of Covenants, Conditions and Restriction, and other rules and regulations.
+Although every HOA is different, the governing documents typically include: Articles of Incorporation, Bylaws, Declaration of Covenants, Conditions and Restrictions, and other rules and regulations.

 HOAs in Virginia may also be subject to applicable federal laws such as: